Holbro History, Family Crest & Coats of Arms

 The name Holbro first arose amongst the Anglo-Saxon tribes of Britain.
 It is derived from their having lived in the region of Holbrook in Suffolk.
 The surname Holbro originally referred to a "sunken stream"or "hollow brook", "brook in a hollow" in Old English.
 "Holbrook is an ancient surname in the east of England.
 As Holebrok we find it six centuries ago in Nottinghamshire, Lincolnshire, Suffolk, and also in Northamptonshire.
 There are parishes, etc., named Holbrook in the counties of Derby, Warwick, Gloucester, Dorset, and Sussex."

 Early Origins of the Holbro family

-Another 185 words (13 lines of text) covering the years 1189, 1622 and 1635 are included under the topic Early Holbro History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Holbro research.
+Another 118 words (8 lines of text) covering the years 1189, 1622 and 1635 are included under the topic Early Holbro History in all our PDF Extended History products and printed products wherever possible.

 Holbro Spelling Variations